top of page

 While some internships may come with a fee, these programs often offer added guidance on how to maximize the value of your experience and prepare you to perform at your best.
 It is crucial to carefully review program offerings to determine which internships will be most beneficial for your personal and professional goals.

-That being said, the actual work that you do will be equally important and so will the way in which you write / talk about your work and experience.
+That being said, the actual work that you do will be equally important, and so will the way in which you write or talk about your work and experience in college applications.

 What should I look for in an internship?